-If you were asked ‘how is your sense of balance?’ how would you reply?
+If I asked you ‘how is your sense of balance?’ how would you reply?

-When those changes are more gradual or a subtle loss of balance we may not even realise we have a problem.
+If those changes are more gradual or subtle I may not even realise I have a problem with my balance until I become less stable and start to stumble regularly.

 Another common complaint of people with giddiness, dizziness or balance issues is anxiety and nausea.
 It is estimated that 15-35% of the population will experience a complaint of dizziness and at least a third of those will develop a secondary psychological disorder.
 (Ref: Susan Herdman PT, PhD Vestibular Rehabilitation 2nd Ed)